wbsoft/parce/docs/source/deflanguage.rst

 * A lexicon may only have one special rule, i.e. ``default_action`` or ``default_target``, not both or more than one of them

-* The regular expression pattern should be valid and compilable
+* The regular expression patterns should be valid and compilable

 * Targets should be valid, either integers or lexicons